Quansight/Quansight-website/README.md

 The `meta` section is a `YAML` like structure and should be wrapped with `---` signs.
 The meta section contains post-related information like:

-- `title` - Title of the blog post.
+- `title (required)` - Title of the blog post.
 Used also as the title of the page inside `<title></title>` tag
 - `description` - Description of the blog post.
 Used inside `<meta name="description" />` tag
-- `published` - Publishing date of the blog post.
+- `published (required)` - Publishing date of the blog post.
 Used also for sorting posts by date (the format should be `Month d, yyyy` for example `January 1, 2023`)
-- `author` - Unique slug of the author (from Storyblok) usually looks like `jon-doe`.
+- `author (required)` - Unique slug of the author (from Storyblok) usually looks like `jon-doe`.
   Based on this property blog post page will display proper info about the author (and their avatar).
 The author must be present in Storyblok in order for the post to build without error.